Allegations of Academic Misconduct

 - Self plagiarism

-Students are usually asked to attend an unfair practice meeting with their school when the University suspects that some form of unfair practice has occurred.
-The purpose of the meeting is to find out if unfair practice has taken place.
+Students are usually asked to attend a meeting with their school when the University suspects that some form of academic misconduct has occurred.
+The purpose of the meeting is to find out if academic misconduct has taken place.
 If it is found to have taken place, then the panel will decide on the appropriate action depending on the severity of the misconduct.

-Special circumstances cannot be used to justify unfair practice but can be taken into account when a penalty is imposed.
+Special circumstances cannot be used to justify academic misconduct but can be taken into account when a penalty is imposed.

-You can present details of your special circumstances when an allegation has been made, however, it must be directly relevant to the allegation of unfair practice made against you.
-In order for your special circumstances to be taken into consideration, you will need to present the necessary details, along with supporting evidence before the unfair practice hearing.
+You can present details of your special circumstances when an allegation has been made, however, it must be directly relevant to the allegation of academic misconduct made against you.
+In order for your special circumstances to be taken into consideration, you will need to present the necessary details, along with supporting evidence before the hearing.

 How we can help